New York The Most Visited City by Solo Female Travelers Things to Do and Areas to Avoid

 With so many attractions, it’s easy to see why New York City ranks number one as “best trip for solo female travelers in the U.S.” It’s the most visited city in the United States, and the 9th safest city in the world, right after Paris.
 If you’re planning a solo vacation, NYC is the place to go.

 Before you pack your bags, there are a few things you should know.
 What is there to do in New York?
 Is New York safe to travel alone?
 What are current Covid-19 restrictions?
 Are there places I should avoid?
 What makes New York City so special?
-We’ve put together this guide to answer those questions and help you get the most out of your trip.
+We’ve put together this guide to answer those questions and help you get the most out of your solo trip.

 Must See Attractions and Things to Do

 All these things to do in NYC are great for solo travelers; don’t think that going alone will ruin the experience.
-The following are the most popular attractions that you might add to your trip itinerary.
+The following are the most popular attractions that you might add to your solo trip itinerary.
 And yes, we made sure that they were open during Covid.

 - The National 9/11 Memorial & Museum